Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 5. Click **Add product plan +**.
 6. Add the following and then click **Next**:

-    * Plan Name - Display name of the plan
+    * Plan title - Display name of the plan that will be listed in the Marketplace to identify the plan
-    * Logical Name - A unique name for the plan.
+    * Logical name - A unique name for the plan.
 If no value is entered, a logical name will be generated
     * Description - Short description of the plan.

 7. Select a Plan Type of either **Free** or **Paid** and click **Next**.